ghrgriner/anki-stats/README.md

 replicated here to attempt to match Anki) is discussed in [this post](https://forums.ankiweb.net/t/bug-retrievability-in-browser-doesnt-match-retrievability-in-stats-histogram) on Anki Forums.

-Likewise, for `INPUT_MODE_SQLITE`, the tabular retrievability output may differ from the figure in the statistics window because for some cards, the days elapsed is calculated based on (rounded) differences in timestamps.
-In other words, the 'days elapsed' integer value that is input to the retrievability calculation can change throughout the day and not just at the rollover hour.

 # Existing Add-Ons That Create Custom Figures

 We have also not previously discussed the fact that there are